Isla del Sol (album)

-Isla del Sol is the ninth album by Mexican pop singer Yuri, released on October 17, 1988.
+Isla del Sol (Island of the Sun) is the ninth album by Mexican pop singer Yuri, released on October 17, 1988.
 The album sold more than 350,000 copies, earning a Platinum certification.
 After this success, Sony Music offered her better international exposure, prompting the change in label from EMI Music.
 On the Billboard Latin Pop Albums chart, it debuted and peaked at number 17 in February 1989.

 A Portuguese version of the album was released in Brazil, where it sold enough copies to be certified Gold.